-Currently, I am involved in one individual and two collective projects, all centred around the themes of political economy, global capitalism, and historical materialist concepts.
+Currently, I am involved in one individual and two collective projects, all centred around the themes of international political economy.
+The individual project aims to investigate the relationship between ethnic and class oppression in Iran within the context of neoliberal global capitalism.
+Drawing on theories of racial capitalism and social reproduction feminism, the project argues that ethnicity, like race and gender, is embedded within the mechanisms of capital accumulation and exploitation, structuring who works, where, for how much, and under what conditions.
 For the first collective project, I am co-editing a book that critically evaluates the applicability of the concept of ‘modes of production’ in addressing questions of gender, race, and Eurocentrism in the historiography of global capitalism.
 The second collective project focuses on contemporary issues of capitalism in the Middle East and North Africa, examining four key themes of ‘intersectionality’, ‘surveillance and the gig economy’, ‘geopolitics and capitalism’, and ‘environmental crises’.
-The individual project aims to investigate the relationship between ethnic and class oppression in Iran.

 If you’re interested in learning more about these projects, you can access additional details through the links provided below.